 I didn’t plan to become a photographer.
 I just needed somewhere to put the feelings.

-Motherhood cracked me open in ways I didn’t expect—some days tender, some days unbearable.
+Motherhood cracked me open in ways I didn’t expect.
+Some days tender, some days unbearable.
 Photography became a way to hold the mess and the beauty at the same time.
 To make sense of things I couldn’t name.

 My work is part documentary, part diary.
 I’m not after perfection.
 I’m after what’s real.
 The cracks, the light, the in-between moments that don’t ask to be seen, but matter anyway.